 Fire alarm systems are mostly a legal or insurance requirement.
 Smoke detectors or carbon monoxide detectors trigger the alarm to notify everything in the space and turn on the sprinklers.
-Secutron is probably the most popular provider.
+Bosch or Secutron is probably the most popular provider.

 Burglary Alarm Systems

 To detect if an unwanted burglar comes visit your office after hours or on weekends, you probably want a burglary system set up.
 Those systems typically operate on a simple principle: They get activated with a code or card and from then on every time someone comes through the door and does not de-activate the alarm in time sets off a large scale alarm.

 Kisi's opinion: Naturally a basic alarm system comes with more false alarms than real ones.
 If you get an alarm and you don't know if it's real, that's a big issue.
 We recommend to rather invest in a strong access control so everyone who needs access has controlled access.
 An alarm system just notifies you when it's too late.

 The most advanced system of entry alarm system is the intrusion detection system.
 They are usually paired with a SOC (Security Operations Control room) where a security operator sits and controls any events happening around the doors.